AIwithMuzammil/python-roadtrip/README.md

 And much more!

 So get ready to embark on a complete journey through the world of Python!
-If you have any questions or need clarification along the way, be sure to check out the corresponding videos on my YouTube channel, [AI with Muzammil](https://www.youtube.com/@AIwithMuzammil).
+If you have any questions or need clarification along the way, shoot it right away here or on my YouTube channel, [AI with Muzammil](https://www.youtube.com/@AIwithMuzammil).